jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-uwsgi-nginx.markdown

-Common Challenges to Deploying a Python app using uWSGI and Nginx
+Common Challenges when Deploying a Python app with uWSGI and Nginx
 ==================================================================

 So you wrote a shiny new wsgi application and you want to